-The impact of the new Belgian Code for Companies and Associations on listed companies
+The impact of the new Belgian Companies and Associations Code on listed companies

 The extensive reform of Belgian company law has an impact on every type of Belgian company.
-This article provides a high-level overview of the most significant changes of the new Belgian Code for Companies and Associations (BCCA) for listed companies and is not intended to be exhaustive.
+This article provides a high-level overview of the most significant changes of the new Belgian Companies and Associations Code (BCAC) for listed companies and is not intended to be exhaustive.

 Definition of “listed company”

-Additionally, the concept of “companies having made an appeal on public savings” is abolished by the BCCA.
+Additionally, the concept of “companies having made an appeal on public savings” is abolished by the BCAC.

 New and abolished legal forms